Title

 Without negroes this state is one of the most contemptible in the Union.
 Negroes are our wealth, our only natural resource.
 Yet behold how our kind friends in the North are determined soon to tie up our hands and drain us of what we have.

-As James Henry Hammond declares in his landmark 1858 speech to the senate, “Cotton is King” across the South.
-The facts bear this out.
+But as James Henry Hammond declares in his 1858 “Cotton is King” speech, the attempts have not yet succeeded.
 Between 1850 and 1860, cotton production almost doubles – the result of new plantations opening on lands along the Mississippi Valley.

 U.S. Cotton Production